CyrexEnterprise/react-redux-donderstarter/docs/FAQ.md

 │   ├── srcServer.js          # Starts dev webserver with hot reloading and opens your app in your default browser └── webpack.config.js         # Configures webpack
 ```

+### What should be tested?
+ 1. Test that a component has received the right state items and actions from the store
+ 2. Test that a component renders correctly depending on props and actions
+ 3. Test that the action does what we expect it to do
+ 4. Test that reducer correctly handles that action (and has an appropriate default/initial state)

+### How should it be tested?
+This projects has a testing stack based on [Mocha](https://mochajs.org/) for test running, [Chai](http://chaijs.com/) as the assertion layer, and [Enzyme](http://airbnb.io/enzyme/) as a React Component renderer.
+Some other tools such as [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store) and [nock](https://github.com/node-nock/nock) are aso used to mock redux stores and async requests.
+Mocha and Chai will be enough to test actions, reducers and pretty much everything except component rendering tests, such as detecting if a specific button was rendered, and it if has the correct class.
+For these Enzyme is required.

+- Testing action creators example: `src/actions/userActions`;
+- Testing reducers example: `src/reducers/usersReducer`
+- Testing components, action handling and pure functions example: `src/components/userListItem`

 ### Where are the files being served from when I run `npm start`?
 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
 When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.